 People in high-risk jobs obviously need bullet stab proof vests, concealed vests, and other types of protection.

 1. Law enforcement personnel.
-Law enforcement agencies tend to use Class II or Class IIIA soft bulletproof vests.
+Law enforcement agencies tend to use Class II or Class IIIA soft products made by bulletproof vest factory.
 This kind of armor cannot defend against rifle bullets or armor-piercing bullets, such as grade III or IV armor, but this heavy armor does not allow mobility or concealment, which is an important factor for the police.
-Ballistic body armor serves the officers well.
+Bulletproof body suit serves the officers well.
 This is due to the bulletproof ability and blunt impact resistance of the vest, which can protect the officer's torso in a vehicle accident.